-- Select the following checkboxes if they apply: - Populate Null Values with the Default: If an attribute is created later on and instances have already been created this will populate the new attribute values with the default value set - Value Required: Specifies whether a value is required for the attribute. - Presence Required: Specifies that the attribute always appears in the Edit Properties view. - Read-Only: Specifies that a user cannot make changes to the value in the attribute text characters as well
+- Select the following checkboxes if they apply: - Populate Null Values with the Default: If an attribute is added after instances have already been created, this will populate the existing records with the default value - Value Required: Specifies whether a value is required for the attribute. - Presence Required: Specifies that the attribute always appears in the Edit Properties view. - Read-Only: Specifies that a user cannot make changes to the value in the attribute characters as well

-- Auto-number the ID attribute - Within an object select an attribute, usually the ID and/or the Name - Select the auto-numbering tab - Select the "Auto-numbered" checkbox and click "Save"
+- Auto-number the ID attribute

+- Select the auto-numbering tab

+- Check the "Auto-numbered" box and click "Save"

+- Select Scheme -> Edit

-• The default segment type is numeric but this can be modified to include
+The default segment type is numeric but this can be modified to include text

-• Select "New" and set Type of Segment = "Text" and type the text value into "Value" field.
+Select "New" and set Type of Segment = "Text" and type the text value into

+"Value" field.